joshHug/LeidenITP/assignments/assignment3.md

 ### Predict Sentence

-In the `predict_sentence` function you will implement a sentence predictor.
+In the `predict_sentence` function, you will implement a sentence predictor.
 To generate a sentence using a n-gram model, follow these guidelines:

 1. Initialize the history by appending an appropriate number of start tokens `"<s>"`, see the model descriptions above.
 For the unigram model, you do not add the start token `"<s>"`.
 The history always begins with `"<any>"`.
 2. Now, you can use the history in the model-dictionary to get the word-dictionary.
 The keys of this word-dictionary are the possible next words and their values are the probability of that word.
 Use a weighted random function to get a new word.
-Hint: Just using `rng.choice(word-dictionary.keys())` will not work as now each word has the same chance to get chosen.
+Hint: Just using `rng.choice(word-dictionary.keys())` will not work because this results in each word having the same chance to get chosen.
 Take a look at the [documentation](https://numpy.org/doc/stable/reference/random/generated/numpy.random.Generator.choice.html#numpy.random.Generator.choice) of rng.choice.
 Here, you can find how to make a weighted random choice. `rng` stands for random generator and needs to be created before using it.
 This can be done with the code `rng = np.random.default_rng(seed=42).`
 3. When you have your next word, update the history and go back to step 2, unless step 4 applies.
 4. The sentence prediction process will halt when it encounters the `"</s>"` token or reaches the maximum sentence length (given by `max_sentence_len`).
 5. Each generated sentence should conclude with a period ".".